-We build everything from ourselves, our present moment, our cultures, and our societies on this negation—debating the merits of coffee-without-milk over coffee-without-cream.
+We build everything from ourselves, our present moment, our cultures, and our societies on this negation — debating the merits of coffee-without-milk over coffee-without-cream.
 Jesus, by contrast, is the one who knows how to just enjoy a cup of coffee.
 Jesus goes to those whom his society considers the necessarily outcast: lepers, who must be sacrificed for our health; tax-collectors, who must be sacrificed for our independence; sex workers, who must be sacrificed for our chastity; Samaritans, who must be sacrificed for our faith; Romans, who must be sacrificed for our freedom and integrity.
 Jesus refuses this sacrificial logic, this negation we dress in from head to toe, and instead embraces those elements which society has turned into strangers, whether through contempt or seeming necessity.

-The love Jesus teaches is a love that sees clearly, and refuses to "take a side" if that means rejecting one person over another, for the simple fact that such sacrificial logic was how we entered this mess in the first place—telling ourselves life would be so much better were this or that element, or this or that person, or this or that demographic were to just disappear.
+The love Jesus teaches is a love that sees clearly, and refuses to “take a side” if that means rejecting one person over another, for the simple fact that such sacrificial logic was how we entered this mess in the first place — telling ourselves life would be so much better were this or that element, or this or that person, or this or that demographic were to just disappear.

-Philip Barlow describes it like this: that Jesus died to show us the depth of our own capacity for sin, to show us just what we do to each other, what we do to an element we reject when it attempts to reassert itself; and he lived to show us the virtue we're capable of, that grace is, though a deviation from our norms, not an intrusion, but our most natural mode of being.
+Jesus died to show us the depth of our own capacity for sin, to show us just what we do to each other, what we do to an element we reject when it attempts to reassert itself; and he lived to show us the virtue we’re capable of, that grace is, though a deviation from our norms, not an intrusion, but our most natural mode of being.
 Or, to use Eagleton’s description:

 “Jesus himself is the bit of trash or excremental remainder that the symbolic order proves unable to accommodate and thus expels as so much garbage, but which in its very abjection exposes that order’s lacunae and limitations.
 In doing so, it also discloses the possibility of a new dispensation, as the revolutionary Passover from the old to the new transforms the coordinates of the existing symbolic order. … What escapes the symbolic order is what is too trivial to be represented there, but also too sublime.
 Only by being reduced to negativity can Jesus become an authentic sign of the godhead.
 Only by being flayed and mutilated can he fully assume the role of Son of God.”

-Eagleton also says elsewhere:
+Eagleton adds elsewhere: